northsim/northsim-faq/docs/japan.md

 Before you activate your eSIM you should have:

-- [ ] An email from NorthSIM with your eSIM Details
+- [x] An email from NorthSIM with your eSIM Details
-- [ ] A carrier unlocked and compatible device
+- [x] A carrier unlocked and compatible device
-- [ ] A reliable WiFi Connection
+- [x] A reliable WiFi Connection
+- [x] A device which is charged more than 50%

 ## Activating your eSIM

-Thank you for purchasing your eSIM from NorthSIM.
-Activating your eSIM is a straightforward process.
-All you need to do is connect to WiFi and follow the steps for your device.

 <details markdown="block">
   <summary>
     For Apple iPhone and iOS Devices
-    {: .label .label-red }
   </summary>

 {: .highlight }